Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Algorithms, Taxonomy and Properties for SMGs

-Fairness is an important property in SMGs that takes into account the priorities of the agents, unlike safety or liveness.
-Fairness aims to maximize the social welfare of the entire system.
+Social welfare is an important property in SMGs that takes into account the priorities of the agents, along with the objective of the global system designer or society as a whole.
+Typically, social welfare is defined as a weighted linear combination of agents' individual priorities as well as their local objective functions.
 For example, consider an ambulance robot and a delivery robot arrive at an intersection.
 From a safety and liveness perspective, there are two solutions (ambulance goes first followed by the delivery robot, and vice-versa).
-However, the ambulance clearly has the right of way, and so from a fairness perspective, the only correct solution is for the ambulance robot to go through first.
-Fairness is a difficult property to achieve as the individual priority levels are private and are typically unknown to other robots, and must instead be inferred.
-Fairness can be achieved through mechanisms that balance priorities~\cite{chandra2023socialmapf, suriyarachchi2022gameopt, chandra2022gameplan}, or fixed, agreed-upon rule-based decision-making such as the right-hand-rule~\cite{zhou2017fast, wang2017safety} that ensures all agents have a reasonable opportunity to make progress toward their goals.
-Fairness has also been studied as a credit-assignment problem in MARL~\cite{nagpal2025leveraging, zhou2020learning, rahmattalabi2016d++, nguyen2018credit, feng2022multi}.
+However, the ambulance clearly has the right of way, and so from a social welfare perspective, the only correct solution is for the ambulance robot to go through first.
+Welfare maximization is a difficult property to achieve as the individual priority levels are private and are typically unknown to other robots, and must instead be inferred.
+Additionally, maximizing welfare and individual agent priorities typically are at odds with each other.
+Welfare maximization can be achieved through mechanisms that balance priorities~\cite{chandra2023socialmapf, suriyarachchi2022gameopt, chandra2022gameplan}, or fixed, agreed-upon rule-based decision-making such as the right-hand-rule~\cite{zhou2017fast, wang2017safety} that ensures all agents have a reasonable opportunity to make progress toward their goals.
+Welfare maximization has also been studied as a credit-assignment problem in MARL~\cite{nagpal2025leveraging, zhou2020learning, rahmattalabi2016d++, nguyen2018credit, feng2022multi}.